NetApp/trident/docs/kubernetes/operations/tasks/backends/anf.rst

 Parameter        Description                                                     Default
 ================ =============================================================== ================================================
-exportRule       The export rule(s) for new volumes                              "0.0.0.0/0" snapshotDir      Access to the .snapshot directory                               "false" size             The default size of new volumes                                 "100G"
+exportRule       The export rule(s) for new volumes                              "0.0.0.0/0" snapshotDir      Controls visibility of the .snapshot directory                  "false" size             The default size of new volumes                                 "100G"
 ================ =============================================================== ================================================